VicPena/VicPena.github.io/index.md

 # About me

-I'm a María Zambrano fellow at Universitat Politècnica de Catalunya (UPC).
+I'm an Assistant Professor (professor lector) at Universitat Politècnica de Catalunya (UPC).

 You can reach me at `victor.pena.pizarro@upc.edu`.